Central PA Birdline

 Transcriber: Mark A. McConaughy

-Welcome to Pennsylvania Audubon's and the Patriot-News' Birdline.
-This Birdline covers sightings made primarily during the week prior to Thursday, May 8, 2007.
+Welcome to Pennsylvania Audubon's Birdline.
+This Birdline covers sightings made the week prior to Thursday, September 15, 2016.

 CENTRE COUNTY: